PolymerLabs/indie-catalog/README.md

 gulp
 ```

-It's basically doing, for each package in `catalog.json`:
+If you're curious, this will be doing the following steps, for each package in `catalog.json`
+with a git repo provided:
 - `git clone` it to `/dist`
 - remove the `.git` and `.gitignore` dirs from the clone
 - `bower install` in `/dist/${elementName}/bower_components`